edgedb/edgedb/docs/intro/quickstart/access.rst

 .. edb:split-section::

-  We should see this page when we navigate to the signup page.
+  You should see this page when you navigate to the signup page.

   .. code-block:: sh